sandeepnegi1996/ObsidianNotes/everything i wants to do.md

 - [ ] call a friend

 #### Completed
+- [x] download insurance document -->and store in google drive
 - [x] How to do presentation using obsidian --> this can be achive by doing three `---` and it will work
 - [x] 8 hard skills for life ---> `self-soothing` done , needs to implement points from it
 - [x] Bosch PF shown in UAN